Sugarcane mill: Energy in the sugar mill

 The remaining fibrous solids from the juice extraction phase, called bagasse, are burned for fuel in the mill's steam boilers.
 These boilers produce high-pressure steam, which is passed through a turbine to generate electrical energy (cogeneration).
 The exhaust steam from the turbine is passed through the multiple effect evaporator station and used to heat vacuum pans in the crystallization stage as well as for other heating purposes in the sugar mill.

 Bagasse makes a sugar mill more than energy self-sufficient; surplus bagasse goes in animal feed, in paper manufacture, or to generate electricity for sale.

 Factory automation

 As in many other industries factory automation has been promoted heavily in sugar refineries in recent decades.
 The production process is generally controlled by a central process control system, which directly controls most of the machines and components.
 Only for certain special machines such as the centrifuges in the sugar house decentralized PLCs are used.
 This also has to do with security for security reasons.

 History of the Sugar Mill

+Early sugar mills

+Sugar mills date back to Arab Egypt in the 12th century.
+An artisanal version is the trapiche, later substituted by the engenho or ingenio.